-The National Vietnam Veterans Museum – Australia.
-Photo Review
+Australian National Vietnam Veterans Museum – Photo Review

 The National Vietnam Veterans Museum was established commemorate and understand the experiences of Australian Vietnam War veterans.
 Situated on Philip Island, about two hours drive south of the Melbourne CBD.
 But, whilst the museum may be a bit of a distance from the city centre, it is still well worth the effort, especially for collectors and researchers.
 Moreover, the island itself offers a variety of attractions, making it an ideal destination for an enjoyable day trip.